Ways Participants Access Your Event

 Mobile App Access

-The Eventene mobile app is for participants who interact with your Program more frequently — members, recurring participants, or people in ongoing programs.
+The Eventene Mobile App is for participants who interact with your Program more frequently — members, recurring participants, or people in ongoing programs.

 After installing the app and signing in, participants see all of their Programs in one place.
 They do not need a fresh link each time; the app remembers them.